ricardodpcosta/CFDLab/Incompressible_Fluid_Flows/INSE_04/README.md

 ## 1. Summary

-This benchmark represents an **stationary two-dimensional isothermal incompressible fluid flow** problem with vorticies confined between two rose-shaped boundaries.
+This benchmark represents a **stationary two-dimensional isothermal incompressible fluid flow** problem with vorticies confined between two rose-shaped boundaries.
 It is particularly suitable for solvers of the **stationary Navier-Stokes equations** with solenoidal velocity fields.
-The case is based on an **manufactured analytical solution** in polar coordinates, enabling:
+The case is based on a **manufactured analytical solution** in polar coordinates, enabling:
 - **Code verification** of numerical schemes for the Navier-Stokes equations.
 - **Numerical assessment** of the incompressibility constraint and non-linear terms.
 - **Convergence analysis** on structured and unstructured meshes.